Kathy Ellis Counselling

 They speak of why you are the way you are

-When you are going through a hard time, you feel confused and disorientated.
-You spend your time trying to figure out feelings of unhappiness, destructive behaviours and repeated negative patterns in your relationships.
-You have unexplained symptoms like aches, pains even panic attacks.
+Life can be difficult and confusing.
+You spend time figuring out feelings of unhappiness, destructive behaviours and repeated negative patterns in your relationships.
+You have unexplained symptoms like aches, pains and panic attacks.
 Unexplained and exhausting illnesses make matters worse.
-You find it difficult to sleep at night, and have a lack of motivation and satisfaction at work.
-You feel stuck and the things you took pleasure in now seem pointless and hard work.
+You find it difficult to sleep, and have a lack of motivation and satisfaction at work.
+You feel stuck, and the things you enjoyed now seem pointless and hard work.

-I am a qualified and professional counsellor, with validated and accredited experience of working with clients in a trauma informed way, which includes anxiety and depression; traumatic past experiences; abuse and adverse childhood experiences; family estrangement (of which I have a lived experience of), family patterns and other relationships; work or college stresses; struggles with identity and life purpose; bereavement and chronic grief, and so much more.
+I am a qualified and professional counsellor, with validated and accredited experience working with clients in a trauma-informed way.
+Trauma shows up in many ways, including anxiety and depression.
+It can arise from traumatic past experiences; abuse and adverse childhood experiences; family estrangement (of which I have a lived experience of), family patterns and other relationships; work or college stresses; struggles with identity and life purpose; bereavement and chronic grief, and so much more.
+Anyone can feel the effects of trauma.

 Kathy Ellis BA (hons) first class (Accredited) BACP Registered Member Number: 382637